-Amsterdam is a top European destination for travellers of all ages.
+Amsterdam is a top destination in Europe for travellers of all ages.
 But just how much does it cost to go to Amsterdam?
 Well, that depends on a few different factors including your travel style, what time of year you visit, and where you are flying from.

 The above estimate is in American dollars, so please use xe.com to find out the average costs in your home currency.

 The above estimate is for a solo traveller, so if you’re travelling as a pair, double your travel expenses except for accommodations.
 Also, keep in mind that this is just an estimate.
 Amsterdam is not a cheap travel destination, however savvy travellers will be able to reduce their vacation costs by using some of the tips and suggestions I share throughout this article.

 Flight costs will vary depending on where you are flying from and the time of year you plan to visit, but $650 is a good number to work with.
 Offseason and shoulder season (September to December) will allow for the best flight prices while June to August tends to see the most expensive fares (over $1000).
 Flights during holiday times (Christmas, Easter, and Kings Day in April) can also be more expensive.
 Fortunately, Amsterdam’s Schiphol Airport is a major hub, so getting flights to the city is easy.

 If you’re Canadian, you may want to consider applying for one of the best travel credit cards in Canada to help offset your costs by collecting points.
 For example, the American Express Platinum Card gives you a generous welcome bonus that’s often worth more than $900 (potentially more if you transfer your points to Aeroplan or Marriott Bonvoy).
 There’s also the Scotiabank Passport Visa Infinite card that has no foreign transaction fees, and it comes with airport lounge access.